PC Card: History

-Name

-PCMCIA stands for Personal Computer Memory Card International Association, the group of companies that defined the standard.
-This acronym was difficult to say and remember, and was sometimes jokingly referred to as "People Can't Memorize Computer Industry Acronyms".
 To recognize increased scope beyond memory, and to aid in marketing, the association acquired the rights to the simpler term "PC Card" from IBM.
 This was the name of the standard from version 2 of the specification onwards.
 These cards were used for wireless networks, modems, and other functions in notebook PCs.

-Card types
+After the release of PCIe-based ExpressCard in 2003, laptop manufacturers started to fit ExpressCard slots to new laptops instead of PC Card slots.

+Form factors

 All PC Card devices use a similar sized package which is 85.6 mm long and 54.0 mm wide, the same size as a credit card.
-The shape is also used by the Common Interface form of conditional-access modules for DVB, and by Panasonic for their professional "P2" video acquisition memory cards.